PMonroy/FSLE2D/README.md

-FSLE3D
+FSLE2D
 ======

-Finite Size Lyapunov Exponent 3D
+This code compute Finite Size Lyapunov Exponent in 2D for ocean velocity models in regular grid (at the moment MYOCEAN and AVISO altimetry data).